Alex Murdaugh is denied bond on $3M theft charges

 Associated Press

 COLUMBIA, S.C.
-(AP) — A judge in South Carolina said Tuesday he is considering keeping prominent attorney Alex Murdaugh in jail until his trial on charges he stole more than $3 million in insurance payments meant for the sons of his housekeeper who died after a fall in his home.
+(AP) — A judge denied bond Tuesday for Alex Murdaugh, saying the attorney’s considerable financial resources and mental instability appear for now to make it too risky to allow him to await trial outside of jail on charges he stole $3.4 million in insurance money meant for the sons of his housekeeper.

-Circuit Judge Clifton Newman said he would take 15 minutes to consider whether to set bond at all after prosecutors and lawyers for the housekeeper’s sons described how Murdaugh used the money to pay off his father, a personal credit card bills and checks to himself for nearly $750,000.

-Newman said if he allows bond, Murdaugh will have to put up money to get out of jail.
-Murdaugh has already spent five nights behind bars after his second arrest in about a month.

-Murdaugh, whose wife and son were shot to death months ago in a killing that is still unresolved, stole $3.4 million of insurance money that was meant for the sons of his housekeeper, never having the settlement logged in court records, according to sworn statements by the State Law Enforcement Division.
+Defense attorneys asked Circuit Judge Clifton Newman to release Murdaugh on his own recognizance, as a different judge had in September on charges that he tried to arrange his own death to obtain a $10 million insurance policy.
+Prosecutors asked for a $200,000 bond and GPS monitoring for the latest charges, obtaining property by false pretenses.

+“I’m not satisfied as to his mental condition,” Newman said, adding that he needed more information.
+He said he would reconsider his decision after receiving it.

+No autopsy was performed, and a coroner said her death was improperly described as “natural” on her death certificate.
+State police said Tuesday in court that they are still investigating the circumstances of her death.
+Murdaugh denies having anything to do with her death, Harpootlian said after the hearing.

+Murdaugh negotiated more than $4 million in payments, then had the checks — minus fees and attorney payments — sent to a fraudulent bank account.

 “He stole.
-He is a liar and a cheat,” attorney Eric Bland, who represents the sons, told a judge Tuesday.
+He is a liar and a cheat,” attorney Eric Bland told the judge Tuesday.

-South Carolina Assistant Attorney General Creighton Waters said within months, Murdaugh took the money and put it in his personal accounts.
+South Carolina Assistant Attorney General Creighton Waters said Murdaugh quickly took the money and put it in his personal accounts.

-Waters asked for a $200,000 bond and GPS monitoring, saying the fact that Murdaugh tried to arrange his own death shows he could become violent and has the ability to run away if he wants.
-“A man who is a danger to himself is a danger to others,” Waters said.
+Waters asked for a $200,000 bond and GPS monitoring, saying, “A man who is a danger to himself is a danger to others.”

-Murdaugh’s attorney Dick Harpootlian asked for another personal recognizance bond, saying Murdaugh needs more treatment for an opioid addiction that has lasted for more than a decade.
+Harpootlian and Griffin said Murdaugh needs more treatment for an opioid addiction that has lasted for more than a decade.

-Murdaugh’s other lawyer, Jim Griffin, added, “The Alex Murdaugh who is not hooked on drugs has lived a good, fruitful life — a law-abiding life.
-Only when he got hooked on opioids did things turn south and he truly regrets his conduct.”
+Griffin argued that “the Alex Murdaugh who is not hooked on drugs has lived a good, fruitful life — a law-abiding life.”

-Murdaugh is already out on a recognizance bond for a September arrest on insurance fraud charges after state agents said he tried to arrange his own shooting death on a roadside so that his surviving son could collect a $10 million life insurance policy.
-The would-be fatal bullet only grazed him.
-He was arrested at a drug rehab center near Orlando, Florida, on Thursday and brought back to South Carolina.
+“Only when he got hooked on opioids did things turn south and he truly regrets his conduct,” Griffin said.

+Murdaugh has been in jail since his arrest Thursday at a drug rehab center near Orlando, Florida.

 The housekeeper’s insurance isn’t the only six-figure case being investigated by state police.
 Murdaugh’s former law firm — founded by his great-grandfather a century ago — has accused him of stealing possibly millions of dollars.

-Note: This story has been edited to correct the housekeeper’s name to Gloria and that she died in 2018.